UBC-MOAD/numeric_2026/website/gradsyllabus.rst

 | Rachel White, rwhite@eoas.ubc.ca
 | Susan Allen, sallen@eoas.ubc.ca

-See canvas course page for office hour locations
+See canvas course page for office hour times and locations

 Prerequisites
 -------------

-The course assumes a mathematics background including vector calculus and linear algebra.
+The course assumes a mathematics background including vector calculus, linear algebra and partial differential equations.
 Students weak in either of these areas will be directed to readings to strengthen their knowledge.
 Programming experience is greatly recommended.